-RESPONSIBILITY STANTEC GSAP COMMENTS ESD Stantec to fulfil this role.
+STANTEC GSAP COMMENTS ESD Stantec to fulfil this role.
 ESD/ All Standard Practice - Documented targets for the environmental performance of project must be set and noted within a Design Intent Report.
-Services/ Contractor Standard Practice - Contractor to undertake S&M review prior to commence of construction phase.
+Services/ Contractor Standard Practice - Contractor to undertake S&M review prior to commenced of construction phase.
 Scope to be included within tender specifications Contractor Requires contractor commitment.
 To demonstrate that pre-commissioning and commissioning activities have taken place in accordance with the requirements out in the contractual documentation and approved standards.
-Air Tightness testing required as per relevant standards - DHHS will absorb cost of testing but not rectification.
+Air Tightness testing required as per relevant standards - DHHS will absorb cost of testing be not rectification.
 Additionally, it may be prudent to allow an additional cost for the builder to focus on building junction details and get specalist advice on building sealing.
 Contractor Standard practice - Requires contractor commitment.
 This requires quarterly adjustments and measurements for the first 12 months after occupation.
 Scope be included within tender specification Client Requires contractor commitment.
 The ICA shall be required to review all design docs, provide comment and witness the commissioning works.
 ICA can often a high cost / credit enagement.
-Client Development and implementation of a Climate Adaptation Plan at DD phase - additional consulting fees Contractor Standard practice - Requires contractor commitment, to demonstrate O&M information is available and develop Building Log Book for the building owner before practical completion, as well as demonstrating that current building user information is available to all stakeholders Client/ ESD Standard practice - commitment to operational performance and management systems on two metrics - energy / water / IEQ / waste Client/ Architect Avoid end-of-life waste generated by interior fit-outs or base building via formal programment for min.
+Client Development and implementation of a Climate Adaptation Plan at DD phase - additional consulting fees Contractor Standard practice - Requires contractor commitment, to demonstrate O&M information is available and develop Building Log Book for the building owner before practical completion, as well as demonstrating that current building user information is available to all stakeholders Client/ ESD Standard practice - commitment to operational performance and management systems on two metrics - energy / water / IEQ / waste Client/ Architect Avoid end-of-life waste generated by interior fit-outs or base building via formal for min.
 80% of GFA Interior finishes to have 10 year warranty to reduce fitout churn.
 Architect to commit to extending life of finishes to at least 10 years.
-Services Standard practice - To provide accessible metering to monitor building energy and water consumption including all energy and water common uses and major uses and sources.
+Services Standard practice - To provide accessible metering to monitor building energy and water consumption including all energy and water common uses and majo uses and sources.
 Services Standard practice - To develop a monitoring strategy in accordance with CIBS TM39 and provide an automatic metering system capable of capturing and processing the data produced by the installed energy and water meters and presenting data consumption trends.
-Should be mostly covered by embeddedded network provider however water meter may need upspec to allow monitoring Contractor Standard practice - Requires contractor compliance.
+Should be mostly covered by embededde network provider however water meter may need upspec to allow monitoring Contractor Standard practice - Requires contractor compliance.
 A project specific EMP must be in place for construction.
-Contractor Standard practice - Contractor needs to confirm ISO14001 system accreditation most Tier 1/2 contractors have ISO accreditation.
+Contractor Standard practice - Contractor needs to confirm ISO14001 system accreditationst Tier 1/2 contractors have ISO accreditation.
 Contractor 1 Point Targeted - Requires contractor to promote positive mental and physical health outcomes of site activities.
-Contactor would need to implement as project specific initiative, may result in cost premium in Contractor tender price, probabilistandard practice for tier 1 contractors Standard practice - Waste consultant to be engaged and confirm operational strategy and provide report.
-Performance method by waste consultant likely to
+Contactor would need to implement as project specific initiative, may result in cost premium in Contractor tender price, probability standard practice for tier 1 contractors